artjHom00/nuxt3-saas-boilerplate-docs/content/en/create-in-minutes.md

 ---
-title: ⚡ Ship your first selling SAAS in hours
+title: ⚡ Ship your first selling SAAS in minutes
 description: ''
 position: 2
 category: ''
 ---

-In this article we'll set up everything and create landing page & receive payments from clients.
+In this article we'll set up everything and create landing page & start receiving payments from clients.

 ## Setting up the project

+Firstly, make sure to set up environment variables in .env file (See [instruction](/)) \
 Search for <b>"_*: "</b> in the VS Code through all files to get all the required actions for the website.
 Then search for <b>"_**: "</b> (two **) to get non-mandatory actions.